 Simply speaking, the YWCA Banff runs a small hotel and the revenues from this business are reinvested to support community programs, affordable residence and to pay wages.

 Within our facility, we have 42 private hotel rooms and 80 beds in shared accommodation.
-Two large meeting rooms provide space for meetings, weddings and small conferences.
-The Mountain Café offers the Food & Beverage services to support the hotel.
+Two large meeting rooms provide space for meetings and small conferences.

 The social enterprise model allows us more flexibility and independence to provide a continuum of services to the Bow Valley community.